samply/bridgehead/README.md

 Note for Ubuntu: Please note that the uncomplicated firewall (ufw) is known to conflict with Docker [here](https://github.com/chaifeng/ufw-docker).

-### Register with a Directory
+### Register with the Directory

-If you run a biobank, you should register with the [Directory][https://directory.bbmri-eric.eu], a BBMRI project that catalogs biobanks.
+If you run a biobank, you should register with the [Directory](https://directory.bbmri-eric.eu), a BBMRI project that catalogs biobanks.

 To do this, contact the BBMRI national node for the country where your biobank is based, see [the list of nodes](http://www.bbmri-eric.eu/national-nodes/).